-I discovered this breed in 2010 whilst researching all different breeds on the internet.
+I discovered the breed 'highlander' in 2010 whilst researching all different breeds on the internet.
 I was imediatley in love, but the thought of importing scared me as I had heard so many bad stories lol.

-in May 2012 I had them safe and sound at home with me.
+Finally in early 2012 I had 3 highlanders safe and sound at home with me.

-I had been breeding Maine Coons for the past several years, and this breed was also used to add size to the highlander as an allowable outcross for some time
+I had been breeding Maine Coons for the past several years, and I opened

-ALL my breeding highlanders/highland lynx have OUTSTANDING temperements which they pass down to their offspring.
+ALL my breeding Tundras have OUTSTANDING temperements which they pass down to their offspring.